jpxoi/portfolio/README.md

 * Implement a custom payment page for future clients to pay for services.
 * Implement a custom blog section for future blog posts.

+## Environment Variables

+The website uses the following environment variables:

+* `VITE_STATIC_CONTENT_URL`: The URL of the static content.

 ## Live Page

 You can check out the live version of this personal portfolio website by visiting [https://jpxoi.com](https://jpxoi.com).
 The website is hosted on Vercel, and provides a fast and reliable platform for deploying single page applications.